-NIH launches first phase of microbiome cloud projectSeptember 26th, 2013 in Other /
+NIH launches first phase of microbiome cloud projectSeptember 26, 2013 in Medicine & Health / Other

 The National Institutes of Health (NIH) has launched the first phase of the Microbiome Cloud Project (MCP), a collaboration with Amazon Web Services that aims to improve access to and analysis of data from the Human Microbiome Project (HMP).
 Five terabytes of genetic information on the microbes that naturally colonize our bodies—enough information to fill more than 1,000 standard DVDs—are now available as a free public dataset, allowing users to access and analyze the data online.
 This cloud, or internet-based, storage facilitates analysis by reducing the need for time-consuming downloads.